Ralim/IronOS/Documentation/DebugMenu.md

 - **DC** input (dumb)
 - **QC** input (We used QC2/3 negotiation for current supply)
 - **PD W. VBus** input (PD subsystem is used to negotiate for current supply); and VBus is connected to your input power source
-- **PD No VBus** input (PD subsystem is used to negotiate for current supply); and VBus is **NOT** connected to your input power source
-- If you successfully modified the Pinecil to support 24V by cutting the trace line to Vbus, or it is not required (i.e. late model V1) then 'PD No VBus' displays on screen, see details and PD Debug [below](/Documentation/DebugMenu.md#pd-debug-menu).
+- **PD No VBus** input (PD subsystem is used to negotiate for current supply); and VBus is **NOT** connected to your input power source.
+If it is Not required or possible to do a special mod of your PCB (i.e. late model V1, some early Green PCB models) then 'PD No VBus' displays on screen, see details and PD Debug [below](/Documentation/DebugMenu.md#pd-debug-menu).
+Or if you had 'PD Vbus' displayed before and then successfully modified the Pinecil to support 24V by cutting the trace line to Vbus, then you will see 'PD No Vbus' now as a confirmation that the cut worked.

 ### ID
 - This is used by Irons that have an ID and serial number to help check if the iron is authentic.
 All Pinecil V1 show the same ID number as this is the number programmed into the MCU.